arlonproj/arlon/README.md

   the provider will continually reject attempts to apply the new property values.
 The existing clusters continue to function, despite appearing unhealthy in the ArgoCD UI and CLI outputs.

+Examples of mutable properties in Cluster API resources:
+- Number of replicas (modification will result in a scale-up / down)
+- Kubernetes version (modification will result in an upgrade)

+Examples of immutable properties:
+- Most fields of AWSMachineTemplate (instance type, labels, etc...)

 ## For more information

 For more details on gen2 clusters, refer to the [design document](docs/baseclusters.md).